 The Request Parameter Method is used by sending an OpenID Request Object when the client desires to retrieve a different set of UserInfo and ID Token claims.
 The request parameter method also allows requests and responses to be signed or encrypted.

-The Request Rile Method works similar to the Request Parameter Method but differs in that it sends an URL as a reference to the OpenID Request Object.
+The Request File Method works similarly to the Request Parameter Method but differs in that it sends an URL as a reference to the OpenID Request Object.
 It enables large requests to be sent securely and compactly even on browsers with limited capabilities.
 Clients SHOULD use the request file method to minimize the request size.